yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 3/Level 3 - where is the EV preflop.md

 "If you have a read that someone is folding, they're busy on their phone, or there's some weaker player at the table, definitely feel free to go looser."

-"And if there's some aggro maniac who's attacking you all the time, or even just a really great player who's much better than you are at this stage, so I'm sure you will improve to beat him someday guys, then don't worry about not opening Queen Nine suited.
+"And if there's some aggro maniac who's attacking you all the time, or even just a really great player who's much better than you are at this stage, so I'm sure you will improve to beat him someday guys, then don't worry about not opening Q9s.
 It's barely worth any money.
-The presence of someone who's outlaying you is going to outweigh this."
+The presence of someone who's outplaying you is going to outweigh this."

 ## Looking Forward